virtines/wasp/README.md

 ### Virtine Compiler Extension (vcc)

-Quite possibly the easiest interface to virtines is through `vcc`, which once built and installed, allows existing *C* programs to utilize virtines with a simple keyword.
+Quite possibly the easiest interface to virtines is through `vcc`, which once built and installed allows existing *C* programs to utilize virtines with a simple keyword.
 A trivial example looks like this:

 ```c